flacchy/KCL_work_experience_R_workshop/README.md

 **Details**

-Jia Dai, Flavia Flaviani and Fewa Laleye are participanting in a work experience with KCL - Women's and Children Heath Department.
+Jia Dai, Amy Roberts Flavia Flaviani, and Fewa Laleye are participanting in a work experience with the School of Life Course and Population Sciences.
-The workshop will be based on data analysis/bioinformatics for year 11-12 students coming to the department for work experience.
+The workshop will be based on data analysis/bioinformatics for year 11-12 students visiting King's College London for work experience.

 **Date:**